kadenjennings/mgt4250Spring2024/README.md

 [Tableau Public](https://public.tableau.com/app/profile/kaden.jennings/vizzes)

-### this repository is for the course project of MGT 4250 at Elon University.
+### This repository is for the course project of MGT 4250 at Elon University.

-## Project description
 ### Questions of interest
   - Should you invest in Bitcoin or Ethereum?
 ### Importance Statement